Information for Directors of Diversity, Equity & Inclusion

 Economics: John McLaren

-English/Creative Writing: Marlon Ross
+English/Creative Writing: Caroline Rody

-Environmental Sciences: Matt Reidenbach
+Environmental Sciences: Xi Yang

-French Lit/Gen Linguistics: Claire Lyu
+French Literature: Claire Lyu

 History: Debbie Kang